Training

 Week 1–3: Focus on maintaining your current working weights.
 Prioritise sleep and protein to support recovery.

-Week 4–6: If strength is slipping slightly, switch to a rep-range goal.
-If you were doing 4x6 at 80kg, aim for 4x8 at 75kg.
+Week 4–6: If strength is slipping slightly, switch to a rep-range goal (validated by Plotkin 2022 as equivalent progression).
+If you were doing 4×6 at 80kg, aim for 4×8 at 75kg.
 More reps, slightly less load — still progressive.

 Common Mistakes

 Dropping too much volume.
-Some volume reduction on a cut is fine, but cutting volume by more than 30–40% tends to trigger muscle loss.
+Some volume reduction on a cut is fine, but cutting volume below minimum effective volume (6–10 sets/week per muscle group) tends to trigger muscle loss.
+Roth 2022 recommends 20–30% reductions, not 50%+.

 Ignoring technique.
 Sloppy reps under fatigue is a recipe for injury and poor muscle stimulus.
 Good technique is its own form of progression.